 a.
 Chair.
 The Chair shall preside at all meetings of the Society, of the officers, and of the Executive Committee.
 The Chair shall charge all committees and task forces and appoint their respective chairs except where otherwise provided in the bylaws.

 b.
 Chair-elect.
-The Chair-elect shall, in the absence of the Chair or in the event of his or her inability or refusal to act, perform the duties of the Chair, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chair.
+The Chair-elect shall, in the absence of the Chair or in the event of their inability or refusal to act, perform the duties of the Chair, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chair.

 c.
 Treasurer.
 The Treasurer shall be the custodian of all funds and assets of the Society.
 The Treasurer shall serve as Chair of the Finance Committee.

 e.
 Strategic Planning and Nominations Chair.
 The Strategic Planning and Nominations Chair shall lead the development of the strategic plan of the Society and manage officer nominations.
 The Strategic Planning and Nominations Chair shall serve as Chair of the Strategic Planning Committee and of the Nominations Committee.

 f.
 Members-at-Large.
 The Members-at-Large may serve as chairs of Professional Development, Global Outreach, and Scientific Committee.